Published October 7, 2013

 The researchers also found that statins reduce the levels of HSPCs in the blood, but not every patient responds similarly.

-“It’s quite remarkable that this connection between stem cells and LDL cholesterol in the blood holds true in humans,” says Cimato, whose lab is in the UB Clinical and Translational Research Center.
+“It’s quite remarkable that this connection between stem cells and LDL cholesterol in the blood holds true in humans,” says Cimato, whose lab is in the UB Clinical and Translational Science Institute.

 Animal models have cholesterol levels two- to three-times higher than we generally encounter in patients who have a heart attack, he says.
 “This makes it unclear if the findings in the animals are relevant to the average patient.”